Introducing this Guide

-In turn, this guide is for anyone & everyone interested in meditation retreats, and offers practical advice on meditation retreats, as well as where to actually go.
+This guide will offer practical advice on meditation retreats, as well as where to actually go.

-In the Portland area, I will list retreats from all Buddhist lineages, but for the rest of the United States and Asia, I will explicitly stick to my tradition – Theravada Buddhism / Vipassana / Insight Meditation.
-Here’s the specific outline:
+In the Portland area, I will list retreats from all Buddhist lineages, but for the rest of the United States and Asia, I will explicitly stick to my tradition: Theravada Buddhism / Vipassana / Insight Meditation.

 Why Go on a Meditation Retreat?